meilisearch/documentation/reference/features/search_parameters.md

 Search parameters allow you greater control over the results returned by a MeiliSearch query.

-For instance, you can paginate results by using `limit` and `offset` parameters:
+For example, you can paginate results by using `limit` and `offset` parameters:

 <CodeSamples id="search_guide_1" />